 Promenade des Anglais

-In a sumptuous pink Regency dining room, the Negresco's two-Michelin-starred restaurant, run by locally trained chef Jean-Denis...
+Housed in a sumptuous pink Regency dining room, Hôtel Negresco’s two-starred Michelin restaurant, run by locally trained chef Jean-Denis...

 65 rue de France · interesting places nearby